jthingelstad/foreground/README.md

 The icon will be resized to fit into a maximum width of 64px x 36px wide or a 16:9 ratio.

+### Show Help under Tools
+This will add the help link under tools.
+To control what the help link will link to use the message page, `MediaWiki:Helppage` to set the link target.
+The link target can be a local page, Help:Contents, or an external URL, https://www.mediawiki.org/wiki/Help:Contents.

 ### AddThis Buttons

 With a setting like: